digininja/DVWA/README.md

 ## Installation

 ## Automated Installation 🛠️
+## Installation

+## Automated Setup 🛠️
-Automatic setup Script for DVWA on Debian based machines, such as Kali, Ubuntu, Kubuntu, Linux Mint, Zorin OS...
+An automated configuration script for DVWA on Debian-based machines, including Kali, Ubuntu, Kubuntu, Linux Mint, Zorin OS...

-**This script must always be run as root**
+**Note: This script requires root privileges and is tailored for Debian-based systems.
+Ensure you are running it as the root user.**

+### Installation Requirements

+- **Operating System:** Debian-based system (Kali, Ubuntu, Kubuntu, Linux Mint, Zorin OS)
+- **Privileges:** Execute as root user

 ### Installation Steps